nesrineabkk/user-management/README.md

-**# 💼 User Management
+# 💼 User Management

-A RESTful web service for managing users — built with Spring Boot.
-This project demonstrates best practices for creating, retrieving, filtering, and paginating user data, along with Swagger/OpenAPI documentation.
+A RESTful web service built with Spring Boot and Java 17, designed for managing users in an in-memory H2 database.
+This application showcases best practices for creating, retrieving, filtering (by age and first name), and paginating user data.
+It also includes interactive Swagger/OpenAPI documentation for easy testing and exploration of the API endpoints.

 ---